prikhi/pencil/docs/source/devguide/tutorial/drawingresizeshape.rst

 Drawing Resizeable Shapes - The box Property
 ============================================

-In most of the cases, shapes are expected to be scalable.
-Pencil uses Dimension property type to set shape size through Box behaviour.
-Dimension property named box can be modified by the on-screen geometry editor.
-The box size changes will be applied to shape size.
+In most cases, shapes are expected to be scalable.
+Pencil uses the ``Dimension`` property type to set shape size through the ``Box`` behaviour.
+A Dimension property named ``box`` can be modified by the on-screen geometry editor.
+The box size changes will be applied to the shape size.

-The example in this tutorial is a resizeable rectangle base on a $box property.
+The example in this tutorial is a resizeable rectangle based on a $box property.

 .. code-block:: xml